darshanhegde/ParagraphVec/README.md

 $python paragraph_vector.py gpu 512

+In general, python paragraph_vector.py <gpu/cpu> <num_batches> where 1st parameter indicates whether to run it on GPU or CPU.
+2nd indicates the size of corpus to run on.
+Also, if size is greater than actual size of underlying corpus, the code will run for the full corpus and stop.

 Once the paragraph vectors are trained.
 We can check the correctness by launching the nearest neighbor script.

 $python find_nearest_neighbour.py